autonomousvision/mip-splatting/README.md

 <br>

 # Update
 We integrated an improved densification metric proposed in [Gaussian Opacity Fields](https://niujinshuchong.github.io/gaussian-opacity-fields/), which significantly improves the novel view synthesis results, please check the [paper](https://arxiv.org/pdf/2404.10772.pdf) for details.
-Please download the lastest code to try it out.
+Please download the lastest code and reinstall `diff-gaussian-rasterization` to try it out.

 # Installation
 Clone the repository and create an anaconda environment using